How to care for your Herbs

 Feed once every month during the spring and summer with a fertilizer for edible plants.

-Your Chives will grow best in full sun, but will be happy indoors on a sunny windowsill, too.
+Your Chives will grow best in full sun, but will be happy indoors on a sunny windowsill or under a grow light.

 If kept indoors, mist a few times per week.